Jun P. Espina 5 min read

-Hence, the title of this book: Pentecostalism, Its Theology, and the Charismatic Chaos Revisited.
+Hence the title of this book: Pentecostalism, Its Theology, and the Charismatic Chaos Revisited.
 We need to understand who is telling the truth.
-We need to know what is the biblical way; we need to know the truth about extreme Pentecostalism—we need to know more!
+We need to know what the biblical way is; we need to know the truth about extreme Pentecostalism—we need to know more!

 Most Muslim converts we met on YouTube, for example, struggled first with the truth of the Bible God and our dear Savior Jesus.
-Then our Lord helped them through dreams and miracles even before meeting a Christian preacher or church for the first time.
+Then our Lord helped them through dreams and miracles, even before they met a Christian preacher or church for the first time.
 “Seek the LORD and His strength; Seek His face continually”—we find this exhortation in First Chronicles 16:11.
 We need to be seekers continually.

-Here is another reference about the conversion of an Imam to Christianity by a miracle.3
+Here is another reference to the conversion of an Imam to Christianity by a miracle.
+3

-It is not the end of our YouTube story, for most of these converts met our Lord later by the spiritual care of one Pentecostal church.
-In this material, therefore, we used the phrase extreme Pentecostalism to emphasize our belief that not all Pentecostal groups (over 150 denominations) are enslaved to demonic doctrines and weird and creepy practices not observed by Christ, the Apostles, or the early Church.
+It is not the end of our YouTube story, for most of these converts met our Lord later through the spiritual care of one Pentecostal church.
+In this material, therefore, we used the phrase “extreme Pentecostalism” to emphasize our belief that not all Pentecostal groups (over 150 denominations) are enslaved to demonic doctrines and weird and creepy practices not observed by Christ, the Apostles, or the early Church.
 Our Lord Jesus (or the apostle Paul or Peter) was never a praise-and-worship leader!

 Only the Scriptures can help us examine the Charismatic phenomenon.

 All things considered, we have included around a dozen links (or even more) in this book that would lead us to seek or investigate further our Christianity and cherished doctrines.
 Have we ever thought of reexamining extreme Pentecostalism—reexamining our own beliefs in the baptism of the Holy Spirit, in miracles, speaking in tongues, and praise and worship?